IntegratedAlarmSystem-Group/integration-tools/demo/README.md

 ```
 which will create a set of JSON files in the CDB folder.

-After this setup, we can build and run the dasu-demo script with
+After this setup, we can build and run the demo script with

 ```
 [dasu-demo]$ gradle build
-[dasu-demo]$ java -jar build/libs/dasu-demo.jar
+[dasu-demo]$ java -jar build/libs/demo.jar
 ```

 Also, we can run the related converter with

 ```
-[dasu-demo]$ java -cp build/libs/dasu-demo.jar ConverterDemo
+[dasu-demo]$ java -cp build/libs/demo.jar ConverterDemo
 ```
 To complete the data workflow with a plugin, you should run first the converter and then the DASUs.